Carpenter’s Tools - Brace yourself! . . . . .

 There are two controversies going on with regard to this proposal.
 One has to do with which road the money is spent on.
 The other has to do with the type of road to be built.

+Let's deal with the type of road first.
+You can read an article that explains the difference between Expressway and Freeway by clicking here.
 A quick explanation of the type of roads is that an Expressway is a local divided highway with driveways, intersections, traffic lights and left turns.
 A Freeway is what they build when they build an Interstate, with bridges, no intersections, off ramps to slow down and allows sustained high speed travel safely.
 Freeways are up to 17 times safer than Expressways.
 Our region needs access to high speed freeways to allow us to get to far away points faster and safer, as well as to allow others to come here faster and safer.
 A freeway is cheaper than an expressway which widens existing roads and a freeway has significantly less impact on the local community.

 Bob Spivey, Mayor of Windsor, Wallace Perry, Bertie County Commissioner and Zee Lamb, Bertie County Manger, discuss the information provided